-- i.
-Protocols for the management of archaeological and cultural heritage on the land during construction in order to manage and protect Aboriginal cultural heritage; - ii.
-Protocols for consultation with the Registered Aboriginal Party, or where no Registered Aboriginal Party exists, the traditional land owners for the area; - iii.
-Procedures for seeking and obtaining any necessary permits and for entering into any necessary agreements under the Aboriginal Heritage Act 2006; and - iv.
-Protocols for protecting and reporting the discovery of any human remains in accordance with the requirements of the Victoria Police, the Victorian State Coroner's Office and Aboriginal Affairs Victoria. - g.
-A Pest Animal Management Plan to be prepared in consultation with the DEECA to the satisfaction of the Minister for Planning.
+- Protocols for the management of archaeological and cultural heritage on the land during construction in order to manage and protect Aboriginal cultural heritage; - Protocols for consultation with the Registered Aboriginal Party, or where no Registered Aboriginal Party exists, the traditional land owners for the area; - Procedures for seeking and obtaining any necessary permits and for entering into any necessary agreements under the Aboriginal Heritage Act 2006; and h) A Pest Plant Management Plan including:

+- Protocols for protecting and reporting the discovery of any human remains in accordance with the requirements of the Victoria Police, the Victorian State Coroner's Office and Aboriginal Affairs Victoria. - g) A Pest Animal Management Plan to be prepared in consultation with the DELWP and the DEDJTR to the satisfaction of the DEDJTR.